 All applicants must first register for the Match with NMS before applying to participating genetic counseling graduate programs.

-Applicants to the program should have completed the following pre-requisites:
+Applicants to the program should have completed the following pre-requisites from an accredited institution:

 - A 4-year baccalaureate degree